tasu22/nzk/README.md

 ## Getting Started

-i created this app for us , us christians well designed entertainment and praising the lord uses
+i created this app for us , us christians.
+Well designed for entertainment and praising the lord uses

 A few resources to get you started if this is your first Flutter project: